Cuates/centosinstall/system/ReadMe.md

 # System Install and Configuration
-> Packages installed and their configurations
+> Installed and configured Packages

 ## Table of Contents
 * [CentOS](#centos)